-To add a sentence, click on a field and type a sentence as you want it to appear in the Report Summary.
-When all sentences are complete, click Done.
-To delete a line, highlight it and then click Delete.
-The sentences will be available for you to select when you display Reports > View Summary, so that you don't need to re-type common phrases.
+The sentences on this screen are available for you to select when you display Reports > View Summary, so that you don't need to re-type common phrases.

 Configurations

 Click this button to launch the Configuration program that allows further customize the HE/LX Analysis software settings.
 Details appear in Chapter 10: Configurations.